Ryan-D-Gast/Python-Orbital-Mechanics/README.md

 This repo contains my python programs I created while learning the basics of Astrodynamics.
 Many of the programs were converted and tested against other programs in different languages from textbooks or other sources.
-All programs here are my own work.
 I have since moved onto more preformant programming langauges for higher fidelity astrodynamic simulation.
-Python serves as a great tool to quickly test ideas and do low fidelity simulation.
+Python serves as a great tool to quickly test ideas and do low fidelity/computationally inexpensive simulation.
+This repo is meant to serve as a starting point and reference for creating your own astrodynamics programs.

 ## Author